-The Harvard Extension Student Association (HESA) is the umbrella organization for all student groups at the Extension School, including organizations such as the Harvard Extension Business Society, the Harvard Extension Veterans Organization, and many others.
+The Harvard Extension Student Association (HESA) is the umbrella organization for all student groups at the Extension School.
 Degree candidates are voting members of HESA.
 Visit the HESA website for more information.
-See the full list of HES Student Clubs here.

 All Ivy Environmental and Sustainable Development Career Fair

 The annual All Ivy Environmental and Sustainable Development Career Fair, hosted at Columbia University (typically in late February or early March), provides admitted degree candidates and alumni with an opportunity to meet with representatives from organizations in the private, non-profit and public sectors across a multitude of industries.
 In previous years, the Harvard Extension Student Environmental Club (HESEC) has organized bus transportation (ticket purchase required) to New York City for degree candidates residing in the Boston area who wish to travel to the career fair together as a group.
 Registration for the fair is completed separately via the All Ivy Career Fair website where additional information can be found.

 New England Museum Association

 The Harvard Extension School’s Museum Studies Program is a member of the New England Museum Association (NEMA), which allows all degree candidates to become individual members through it.
 Enjoy access to discounts on the annual conference, webinars, and workshops; NEMA’s online resource library and publications; their Professional Affinity Groups and informal networking opportunities; and free admission to some regional NEMA member museums.
 Contact Kathy Jones, Museum Studies Program Director, for more information.

 LinkedIn Learning provides degree candidates with over 15,000 on-demand courses on computer software, business skills, and creative skills from industry experts.